Last Updated on September 9, 2020 by Anisa

 Deal Castle Review

 Deal is an intriguing castle to visit.
 It’s not as elaborate as Walmer Castle and doesn’t have any gardens or a cafe.
-Still, historically it is significant, architecturally it is beautiful, and the views of the channel are unrestricted.
+Still, historically it is significant, architecturally it is beautiful, and aesthetically it has unrestricted views of the channel.